Owan West

 Owan West is a Local Government Area of Edo State, Nigeria.
 Its headquarter is in the town of Sabongida Ora.

-It has an area of 732 km^{2} and a population of 97,388 at the 2006 census.
+It had an area of 732 km^{2} and a population of 97,388 at the 2006 census.

 The postal code of the area is 313.

 Wedding customs

 Wedding List is the list given to the intending groom looking to marry a woman from Sabongida Ora (Owan West).
-Everything on the list is to be purchased and presented at the traditional wedding ceremony (this is to be fixed and agreed on before list is given).
-The content of the list varies based on the family head, the standard however are;
+Everything on the list is to be purchased and presented at the traditional wedding ceremony (this is to be fixed and agreed on before the list is given).
+The contents of the list vary based on the family head, the standard however are: